aacister/MLBDraft/readme.md

 # MLBDraft (In progress) #

-MLBDraft is to be used by fantasy baseball leagues to host an online snake draft.
+MLBDraft is used to simulate online snake drafts.

 Includes 2 projects:
  1. MlbDraft.Api